 - A LoRaWAN communications node needs to be added to added to an existing device or actuator.

-In these and other cases, our custom LoRaWAN communications node is recommended.
-The sensor or actuator can either be on board (integrated into a single enclosure) or standalone (connected with wires to the LoRaWAN communications node).
+In these and other cases, our custom LoRaWAN communications node is recommended to power and control almost any sensor.
+The sensor can either be on board (integrated into the enclosure) or standalone (connected with wires to the LoRaWAN node).